kerfaiyass54/personal-blog/README.md

 ![Spring Boot](https://img.shields.io/badge/Spring_Boot-4.0.0-green.svg)
 ![Angular](https://img.shields.io/badge/Angular-17.2.0-red.svg)

 A **full-stack personal blog platform** built with **Java (Spring Boot)** for the backend and **Angular** for the frontend.
-Perfect for articles readers and me, who will be the author of many ones and the creator of lesosns related to some IT skills.
+Perfect for articles readers and me, who will be the author of many ones and the creator of some lessons related to IT skills.

 ---